Frequently Asked Questions

 Q: What are the minimum scores required for the GRE?

-GRE scores are required for applicants to the graduate program in Materials Science.
-MatSE does not have a minimum score requirement, however; applicants normally offered admission score above 80% for Quantitative, 70% for Verbal and 90% for Analytical.
+Our department does not have a minimum score requirement, however, applications normally offered admission score above 80% for Quantitative, 70% for Verbal and 90% for Analytical.
 There are no required subject tests.

 Q: What is the minimum TOEFL/IELTS score required?